 Retention analysis helps you stay ahead of competitors by allowing you to proactively address churn risks, tailor offerings, and build stronger relationships with your users.
 A strong focus on retention ensures consistent customer satisfaction, fostering a positive brand reputation.

-Retention analysis is not just about keeping users—it’s about understanding and maximizing the value they bring over time.
 By leveraging retention insights, businesses can make strategic decisions that benefit both their customers and their bottom line.

-How to Conduct Retention Analysis
+9 Steps to Conduct Retention Analysis

 It’s important to remember that there is no universal approach to retention analysis; each app and its users are unique.
 Let’s take a look at some steps to conduct retention analysis.